 Other areas of the garden kept kids more active.
 In the Gathering Green stood a May Pole, which had my kids running in circles as they wove the colorful ribbons around and around the pole.

 In Frog Hollow, the kids could try their hand at a water pump, which gushed water into a trough and then a little pond.

 Long-handled nets were available to scoop up petals or other woody debris from the water.
 My three-year-old loved this area, and it was hard to drag him away.

-- Tickets cost $18 (adults), $16 (seniors), $5 (children 2-11), free for children under 2.
-Tickets are honored for two consecutive days.
-Buy them online ahead of time or at the Visitor’s Center, where there are clean restrooms with a baby changing table, a cafeteria, and a gift shop.
+- Tickets are honored for two consecutive days.
+Buy them online ahead of time or at the Visitor’s Center.

-- Before your visit you might want to log on to the Winterthur website and check out their charming interactive map and other resources that tell the legend of the Enchanted Woods.
+- Before your visit you might want to visit the Winterthur website and check out their charming interactive map and other resources that tell the legend of the Enchanted Woods.

 - There are restrooms right across the lane from the Enchanted Woods.